What Are the Most Common Bugs Found in Homes? (Updated for 2025)

 Centipedes look incredibly creepy.
 They’ve got far more legs than strictly necessary and will hide in dark corners and behind boxes.
 The centipede is one of the few beneficial insects that you might want to find in your home.
 They eat most of the other insects on this list, so if you see centipedes around your home, the chances are high that it’s because there is a steady food source within.

-The best way to get rid of centipedes is to get rid of their food source.
+The best way to get rid of centipedes is to get rid of their food source or store your produce more efficiently.
 Figure out what insects they’re eating, and they’ll move on to greener pastures.

 Mosquitoes